dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

  **Where to stay**
  - Guesthouse Rauðafell, Hvolsvöllur (via AirBnB)

 First up is **Þingvellir National Park** which a moss blanketed area in between the North American plate and Eurasian tectonic plates.

 The area is 7km wide and it grows a bit each year as the plates slowly move apart.
 Iceland is technically getting bigger!
 It, however, sinks roughly 2cm a year due to this.

 The rift is also featured in Games of Thrones.
 It is the location of the Bloody Gate, leading up to The Eyrie where the Hound takes Arya Stark to be reunited with her aunt.

 Take the time to walk around a bit here, you can walk along the rift to **Öxarárfoss** waterfall too.

 Next up is the **Haukadalur Geothermal Valley**. which contains two main geysers.
 The Great Geysir, which has been dormant for years and rarely erupts, and neighbouring Strokkur, which erupts every 5 minutes or so and sends boiling water and steam upwards up to 30 metres.
 This area is home to the first geyser known to Europe.

-  [pic or video of geyser erupting], width 500px
+{% include video.html video='/assets/iceland/strokkur.mp4' caption='Strokkur erupting at Haukadalur Geothermal Valley' %}

 You have two more waterfalls left today.
 The first is the beautiful **Seljalandsfoss**, which sees glacial water falling over an indented cliff which has a large cavern carved out behind it.
 The cavern lets you walk behind and around it and it is an amazing experience, allowing you take in the waterfall and it's power right up close.

-  [video of selvalandfoss]
+{% include image.html url='/assets/iceland/seljalandfoss.jpg' alt='seljalandfoss waterfall' caption='seljalandfoss waterfall' %}

 Next up on the route is **Skógafoss**, which is a powerful waterfall with a viewing platform to the side.
 It's an impressive 25 meters wide and 60 meters tall.

 If you've taken your time seeing all the beautiful sites, light is probably fading by now, but there is a Bistro Bar nearby Skógafoss and the recommended **Guesthouse Rauðafell** is just a short drive away in **Hvolsvöllur**.
 The guest house is large modern and spotless and has 6 rooms for guests.
 There is also a breakfast provided in the morning.

-  [pic of guest house]

 ## Day 2
 ### Hvolsvöllur to Hofn

+![alt text][reynisfjara]

 **Things to see**
  - Dyrhólaey